agent-r/grblHAL-Pendant/README.md

 ![bCNC Pendant](/Pictures/bCNC-pendant.jpg)

 **What you need (see pictures in "Pictures" folder):**

-- NodeMCU Esp8266 Board
+- NodeMCU Esp8266 board
-- 2.8" TFT Display
+- 2.8" TFT display
 - 3x4 key pad
 - KY-040 Rotary Encoder (I shortened the knob)
-- 3d-printed case and spinner knob (see: "MISC" folder)
+- 3d-printed case, NodeMCU mount and spinner knob (see: "MISC" folder)
 - Some screws (4pcs 2.2x6mm, 9pcs 2.2x16mm or similar)
 - Labels for keypad ("MISC" folder)
+- Micro USB cable
 - Python 3
 - you might have to install some python or arduino libraries (see .py and .ino files)

 **Basic wireing:**

 - First: solder out pins from all modules to save some space.

+- Place rotary encoder into the top side of the case and fix by tightening input
+- Place Buttons and TFT display in the top side of the Increase
+- place NodeMCU mount behind the TFT display
+- Screw NodeMCU onto that mount (2.2x6mm screws)

-Solder the following connections:
+Solder the following connections using thin cables:

 - NodeMCU D0   >   Rotary Encoder CLK
 - NodeMCU SD3  >   Rotary Encoder SW